Guanaco: Population and distribution

-Estimates, as of 2016, place their numbers around 1.5 to 2 million animals 1,225,000–1,890,000 in Argentina, 270,000–299,000 in Chile, 3,000 in Peru, 150–200 in Bolivia and 20–100 in Paraguay.
+Estimates, as of 2016, place their numbers around 1.5 to 2 million animals: 1,225,000–1,890,000 in Argentina, 270,000–299,000 in Chile, 3,000 in Peru, 150–200 in Bolivia and 20–100 in Paraguay.
 This is only 3–7% of the guanaco population before the arrival of the Spanish conquistadors in South America.
 A small population introduced by John Hamilton exists on Staats Island in the Falkland Islands (Malvinas), with a population of around 400 as of 2003.
-In Torres del Paine National Park, the numbers of Guanacos increased from 175 in 1975 to 3,000 in 1993.
+In Torres del Paine National Park, the numbers of guanacos increased from 175 in 1975 to 3,000 in 1993.

 Guanacos live in herds composed of females, their young, and a dominant male.
 Bachelor males form separate herds.
 While reproductive groups tend to remain small, often containing no more than 10 adults, bachelor herds may contain as many as 50 males.
-When they feel threatened, guanacos alert the herd to flee with a high-pitched, bleating call.
-The male usually runs behind the herd to defend them.
 They can run at 56 km/h per hour, often over steep and rocky terrain.
 They are also excellent swimmers.
 A guanaco's typical lifespan is 20 to 25 years.

 In Bolivia, the habitat of Guanacos is found to be threatened by woody plant encroachment.

 Atacama Desert

 Some guanacos live in the Atacama Desert, where in some areas it has not rained for over 50 years.
 A mountainous coastline running parallel to the desert enables them to survive in what are called "fog oases" or lomas.
-Where the cool water touches the hotter land, the air above the desert is cooled, creating a fog and thus, water vapor.
+Where the cool water touches the hotter land, the air above the desert is cooled, creating a fog and thus water vapor.
 Winds carry the fog across the desert, where cacti catch the water droplets and lichens that cling to the cacti soak it in like a sponge.
-Guanacos then eat the cacti flowers and the lichens.
+Guanacos then eat the cactus flowers and the lichens.